 Install Neovim with Flatpak on Fedora

-Use Flatpak when you want Neovim isolated from the rest of the system or you already manage desktop apps through Flathub.
+Use Flatpak when you already manage desktop apps through Flathub or want the Flathub app build.
 Fedora Workstation includes Flatpak by default, while Server or minimal installs usually need the package first.

 sudo dnf install flatpak